 With a U.S. co-signer, an international student can borrow from financial institutions at possibly a lower interest rate than the Coastal Federal International Student Loan Program.
 Private/Alternative Loans are credit-based student loans that require a U.S. Citizen or Permanent Resident co-signer.
 Students may borrow up to the Cost of Attendance less other financial aid.
 These loans provide an in-school deferment of payments and 6-9 months grace period (depending on the lender).
 The repayment period also varies depending on the lender.
 Please refer to the Duke University Recommended Lender List to view a list of loan programs and to learn more about specific interest rates, repayment terms, and other loan features.

 Fuqua is proud to offer a student loan program for international students through Coastal Federal Credit Union (Coastal).
 Coastal is a successful and long-standing financial institution and does not require a co-signer.
 You are applying directly for a line of credit with Coastal.
-A credit union is a bit different from a traditional bank in that you must become a "member" and establish a small savings account of $25 to utilize their loan services.
+A credit union is a bit different from a traditional bank in that you must become a "member" and establish a small savings account of $5 to $25 to utilize their loan services.
 Coastal Federal Credit Union offers a very competitive rate of prime plus 5%.
 With the current prime rate of 3.25%, the rate would be 8.25%.
 Effective January 1, 2013, all new Coastal Loan borrowers will be charged a 3% origination fee that will be added to the principal borrowing amount.

 We have provided a list of external funding programs from various international agencies.
 We encourage you to view the list of programs as you may find a suitable funding source.

 Complete your application online at the lender website.

 Duke University will receive confirmation from the lender to submit school certification.